-The McCauley School consists of a building and a site of .5 acres located 11 miles south of Oswego, 1.5 miles south and one mile east of the NaAuSay Church on Grove Road.
+The McCauley School consists of a building and a site of .5 acres located 11 miles south of Oswego, 1.5 miles south and one mile east of the NaAuSay Church on Grove Road [sic.
+The school was located on Caton Farm Road, midway between Ridge and Grove roads].